 Q2=-log1ni=1nSc-Ss21+πc+πs+Δdaystc,ts

-Greater differences in size between the two goods correspond to decreased similarity and thus substitutability.
+Greater differences in size between the two goods correspond to decreased similarity and thus decreased substitutability.
 However, this effect decreases as the hedonic values of the pieces rise.
 Consistent with the anchoring literature discussed earlier, the farther the anchor (the substitute here) is in the past, the weaker the anchoring effect is.
 Note that we use hedonic prices to indicate increasing value.
-This is because Pc,Ps can reflect not only πs but also non-hedonic determinants of price, and furthermore, Pc is the dependent variable to be determined in our main anchoring regression.
+This is because Pi can reflect not only πi but also non-hedonic determinants of price, and furthermore, Pc is the dependent variable to be determined in our main anchoring regression.
 No possible past anchoring effects are considered with the hedonic prices here: we assume buyers are myopic, as captured in the time difference effect, and assess similarity primarily based on hedonic factors.

-Although hedonic features enter into both Q1 and Q2, the two measures are considerably different because Q2 includes temporal effects (which do not enter into the hedonic regressions), and focuses for the relative differences in size between works, which are not captured in the individual π terms.
+Although hedonic features enter into both Q1 and Q2, the two measures are considerably different because Q2 includes temporal effects (which do not enter into the hedonic regressions), and focuses on the relative differences in size between works, which are not captured in the individual π terms.
 It is surprising, then, that these two diverse measures yield relatively similar evidence of anchoring effects.
 We show this in the next section.